Varicocele (varicose veins at the testicle)

 Low-grade testicular varicose veins can often be palpated with the fingers and can be visualized by the urologist using Doppler sonography (ultrasound) on the screen.
 An examination of the testicular varicose vein should be performed both with the patient standing and lying down.
 If the suspicion is confirmed by the “palpation test”, a more detailed examination of the veins on the screen is usually performed.

 In order to visualize the exact course of the damaged vein, care should be taken to ensure that not only the varicocele itself is x-rayed, but also the surrounding abdominal and renal areas.
-In the further course of the examination, a spermiogram of the affected person is made to determine the current state of his fertility.
-Control visits to the urologist and annual evaluations of the spermiogram are generally recommended for all varicoceles patients.
+In the further course of the examination, semen analysis of the affected person is made to determine the current state of his fertility.
+Control visits to the urologist and annual evaluations of the semen analysis are generally recommended for all varicocele patients.
 Especially if the affected person has a desire to have children.

 Whether varicocele surgery or sclerotherapy can actually improve fertility after varicocele is still a matter of controversial debate among medical specialists.
 Many women today can become pregnant despite male varicocele.
 Different studies and opinions cannot make a clear statement about varicocele surgery until today.